MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/5-exercise-deploy-template.md

 ## Configure the template

 The GitHub repository that you cloned also contains a Resource Manager template.
-Let's add the location of the zipped configuration file to it:
+Let's add the location of the zipped configuration file to it.

 1. In the Cloud Shell, use this command to open the template: